 Generally, insurance products underwritten by and rates used by FGL Insurance and FGL NY Insurance must be approved by the insurance regulators in each state in which they are sold.
 Those products are also substantially affected by federal and state tax laws.
 For example, changes in tax law could reduce or eliminate the tax-deferred accumulation of earnings on the deposits paid by the holders of annuities and life insurance products, which could make such products less attractive to potential purchasers.
-A shift away from life insurance and annuity products could reduce FGL Insurance's income from the sale of such products, as well as the assets upon which FGL Insurance and FGL NY Insurance earn investment income.
+A shift away from life insurance and annuity products could reduce FGL Insurance's and FGL NY Insurance earn investment income.
 In addition, insurance products may also be subject to the Employee Retirement Income Security Act of 1974 ("ERISA").